 Specimens, sampling, morphometrics

-Three different landmark-based morphometric datasets describing plastron variation were assembled for this analysis: specimens from seven distinct emydine species, T. scripta specimens from both subspecies, and E. marmorata specimens from across its geographic range.
-We chose to focus on adults because significant changes in plastron shape occur over the course of ontogeny in E. marmorata and other emydines (K. D. Angielczyk and Feldman 2013).
+Three different landmark-based morphometric datasets describing plastron variation were assembled for this analysis: 1) specimens from seven distinct emydine species; 2) T. scripta specimens from the two main subspecies (T. scripta elegans and T. scripta scripta); and 3) E. marmorata specimens from across the species' geographic range.
+The first two datasets are intended to serve as a basic test of whether machine learning techniques can differentiate species-level groupings of emydine turtles using plastron shape.
+Dataset 1 should be relatively easy, given the high level of plastron shapoe disparity that exists among these species (Angielczyk et al. 2011), whereas dataset 2 should be a case that is more comparable to our E. marmorata dataset.
+We chose to focus on adults in all three cases because significant changes in plastron shape occur over the course of ontogeny in E. marmorata and other emydines (K. D. Angielczyk and Feldman 2013).

+The first dataset we analyzed includes 578 total specimens from the following species: Clemmys guttata, Emys blandingii, Emys orbicularis, Glyptemys insculpta, Glyptemys muhlenbergii, Terrapene coahuila, and Terrapene ornata.
+These specimens are a subset of those used in K. D. Angielczyk, Feldman, and Miller (2011) and K. D. Angielczyk and Feldman (2013).

-The first dataset is a compilation of 101 specimens of T. scripta: 51 specimens of T. scripta scripta and 50 specimens of T. scripta scripta.
+The second dataset is a compilation of 101 specimens of two subspecies of T. scripta: 51 specimens of T. scripta scripta and 50 specimens of T. scripta elegans.
 These landmark data are new to this study.

-The second dataset, we analyzed 578 total specimens from the following species: Emys blandigii, Terrapene coahuila, Clemmys guttata, Glyptemys insculpta, Glyptemys muhlenbergii, Emys orbicularis, and Terrapene ornata.
-Like the first data set, these specimens are a subset of those used in K. D. Angielczyk, Feldman, and Miller (2011) and K. D. Angielczyk and Feldman (2013).

-The final dataset dataset included 354 adult E. marmorata museum specimens; a subset of those included in K. D. Angielczyk and Sheets (2007), K. D. Angielczyk, Feldman, and Miller (2011), and K. D. Angielczyk and Feldman (2013).
+The final dataset dataset included 354 adult E. marmorata museum specimens; representing a subset of those included in K. D. Angielczyk and Sheets (2007), K. D. Angielczyk, Feldman, and Miller (2011), and K. D. Angielczyk and Feldman (2013).
 We assigned a classification to each specimen for the different binning schemes based on geographic occurrence data recorded in museum collection archives.
 When precise latitude and longitude information were not available we estimated them from locality information.
-Because Spinks and Shaffer (2005), Spinks, Thomson, and Shaffer (2010), and Spinks, Thomson, and Bradley Shaffer (2014) did not use vouchered specimens we were not able to directly sample the individuals in their studies.
-Therefore our specimen classifications were based solely on the geographic information, not explicit assignment using molecular data.
+Because Spinks and Shaffer (2005), Spinks, Thomson, and Shaffer (2010), and Spinks, Thomson, and Bradley Shaffer (2014) did not use vouchered specimens, we were not able to directly sample the individuals in their studies.
+Therefore, our specimen classifications were based solely on the geographic information, not explicit assignment using molecular data.
 Because the exact barriers between different biogeographic regions are unknown and unclear, we represented some hypothesis with two schemes for a total of six different schemes.
 These schemes differed based on where geographic boundaries were assigned.
 This changes the classification of certain individuals near the boundaries between groups, providing a test of the robustness of the classification schemes.
-Sex information was only know for a subset of the total dataset and was not included as a predictor of classification.
-Sex information was used to determine if observations cluster by sex or not.
+Sex information was know only for a subset of the total dataset and was not included as a predictor of classification.
+However, we did use sex information to determine if observations cluster by sex or not.
 The scheme names are as follows: Mito 1 and 2 correspond to Spinks and Shaffer (2005), Mito 3 corresponds to Spinks, Thomson, and Shaffer (2010), Morph 1 and Morph 2 correspond to Holland (1992), and Nuclear corresponds to Spinks, Thomson, and Bradley Shaffer (2014).

 [h] image [fig:plastra]